somasekharyepuru/better-auth/README.md

 For issues and questions:

 1. Check the documentation in [`backend/working-api.md`](./backend/working-api.md)
-2. Review the organization system guide in [`backend/ORGANIZATION_SYSTEM.md`](./backend/ORGANIZATION_SYSTEM.md)
+2. Review the user management guide in [`backend/ORGANIZATION_SYSTEM.md`](./backend/ORGANIZATION_SYSTEM.md)
 3. Check the production checklist in [`backend/PRODUCTION_CHECKLIST.md`](./backend/PRODUCTION_CHECKLIST.md)

 ---

-**🎉 Ready for production with comprehensive authentication and organization management!**
+**🎉 Ready to boost your productivity with comprehensive task management and goal tracking!**

 Built with ❤️ using Better Auth, NestJS, and Next.js